input-output-hk/chain-wallet-libs/bindings/wallet-cordova/README.md

 [https://github.com/cross-rs/cross](cross) is currently used for building the native libraries for Android.

+#### iOS

+[https://github.com/eqrion/cbindgen](cbindgen) is necessary for generating the c header, which is then used from the Objetive C in this package.
+This is only needed if the core API changes.
+The [../bindings/wallet-c/regen_header.sh](regen_header.sh) script can be used to do this.

 #### JCLI

 Additionally, jcli is required to generate the genesis file that it is used in